Please don’t hesitate to contact members of the Board of Directors with suggestions that may improve our practices and member engagement at CNIE.

 With almost 15 years of work experience in the field of online education, instructional design, and faculty training, I have discovered that my passion starts with the educator.
 More specifically, the ways in which we can engage and encourage educators to better realize the pedagogical approaches to using technology for learning and teaching.

-I am an Instructional Technology Coordinator who works with Laurentian University faculty and course developers to best implement a variety of approaches to using technology for learning and teaching.
-My favourite duties in this position include providing pedagogical and design support for faculty who are teaching online and on campus.
+I am an Instructional Developer who works with Lakehead University faculty and course developers to best implement a variety of approaches to using technology for learning and teaching.
+My favourite duties in this position include providing pedagogical and design support for faculty who are teaching in a variety of modalities.
 I facilitate small and large workshops and training sessions related to teaching with technology, student engagement, and course design.

 Connecting and collaborating with colleagues is extremely important to me.
 I have served as the Distance and Online Learning Community of Practice Executive member for the Ontario Council for University Lifelong Learning and have been the CNIE-RCIE Awards Festival coordinator since 2017.